Mausinator08/Crit-Project-Manager/UPDATES.md

 * Removed unnecessary global.json file.
 * Fixed column names and created a migration for it.
 * Fixed phone numbers to save the UserId associated with it.

+## 2025/12/13 15:45 CST

+### Fixes

+* Declared css and css modules so that importing them does not show errors.
+* Fixed warnings for useEffect hooks missing dependencies.

+### Enhancements

+* Added a UseService() function to make getting context services easier and less verbose.
+* Changed all pages, components, etc... to use UseService() function for getting services.
+* Consolidated useState hooks into one hook for all pages, components, etc...